lkonarek/lkonarek/_posts/2020-09-11-Suicide-analysis.md

     memory usage: 2.5+ MB

+Therefore the main data that the dataset includes is:
+- The Country name
+- The year
+- The sex/gender
+- Different age profiles
+- The population.
-Therefore the main data that the dataset includes is the Country name, the year of each, the sex and different age profiles.
-The population, and some of the numerical and financial figures of each country.
+- And lastly, some of the numerical and financial figures of each country.

 From looking at these table names we can see for one that the column: 'country-year' is redundant as that information is already included in the two seperate columns of country and year.

 ```python